-Our shares of common stock commenced trading on the TSX under the symbol "HSM" on April 18, 2016.
+The common stock commenced trading on the TSX under the symbol "HSM" on April 18, 2016.
 Our Warrants were also approved for listing on the TSX on April 18, 2016.
-See Part I Item 1, "Listing of our Common Stock on the CSE, TSX and OTCQB."
+See "Summary - Recent Developments - TSX Listing."

 Our common stock is currently quoted on the OTCQB under the symbol "HSDT."